ManifoldRG/NEKO/README.md

 ```bash
 python train.py --embed_dim=768 --layers=6 --heads=24 --training_steps=1000 --log_eval_freq=10 --warmup_steps=10 --batch_size=4 -k=240 --eval_episodes=10 --sequence_length=1024 --activation_fn=gelu --save_model --vqa_prop=1.0 --vqa_dataset='/<your data path>/VQA_Data/' --vqa_train_data=train2014 --vqa_test_data=val2014 --train_img_name_prefix=COCO_train2014_ --train_img_file_name_len=27 --test_img_name_prefix=COCO_val2014_ --test_img_file_name_len=25
 ```
-The `--caption_prop` and `--vqa_prop` are the proportions of samples of data from each of the two tasks (cation and VQA) that is fed into the model training.
-Such proportions from all tasks should sum up to 1.0 if multiple tasks are trained simultaneously, which should be the case for normal training.
+The `--caption_prop` and `--vqa_prop` are the proportions of samples of data from each of the two tasks (cation and VQA) that are used for the model.
+Such proportions from all tasks (control tasks such Atari, and non-control tasks, such as text, image-caption, VQA) should sum up to 1.0 if multiple tasks are trained simultaneously, which should be the case for normal training.
 The above-mentioned examples single out each task, that is for demo and test purpose.

 ## Atari Datasets
 All Atari datasets now follow the convention of `{Name}-top1-s1-v0`, e.g. `Breakout-top1-s1-v0`.
 Previously, we old runs may have `Breakout-expert_s0-v0` which is depreciated.
 These datasets are top-1% dqn-replay converted to Minari, refer [here](https://github.com/daniellawson9999/data-tests#port) for more details.